elfif/gotchi-game-schemas/README.md

 #### Test scripts

 Each game has its own test script. all those scripts are referenced in the package.json file.
+They are also good examples of how to call the lib.
 I used them to test my code and all the logic while coding.

 ### Types file